isidd/checklist/concepts/frontend/eventDrivenApis/webSockets/webSocket.md

 socket.send('hello')
 }

-Problem with wen Sockets is that it does not emit the messages to all client for eg : Group chat
+Problem with web Sockets is that it does not emit the messages to all client for eg : Group chat
 Sol : socket.io
 WebRTC -> real time communication | but it is for browser to browser communication primary for video and voice